sherwin williams cashmere

 Something important I learned in areas near the stove, I had to clean the walls thoroughly with TSP before painting any missed grease spots showed through.

-The paint covered my old darker color in just two coats, which saved me time and money.
+The paint covered my old, darker color in just two coats, which saved me time and money.

 Tip: I found that Cashmere dries faster than other paints I’ve used, so I had to work in smaller sections to keep a wet edge.

-Pairing Sherwin Williams Cashmere with Other Colors
+Pairing Sherwin-Williams Cashmere with Other Colors

-Best Accent Colors for a Sophisticated Look
+Best Accent Colors for a Complete Look

 After painting my main walls with Cashmere Pure White, I spent weeks testing different accent colors.